The City of Canada Bay invites you to experience the diversity of our main streets, from Drummoyne to Rhodes.

 For information on the history of Breakfast Point, Cabarita and Mortlake, visit our Local history page.

 Majors Bay Road Shopping Village is an elegant, sophisticated and friendly shopping village situated in the heart of Concord.

-With an attractive leafy streetscape, it is positioned as one of Sydney's best al fresco eat streets, with many restaurants and cafes to suit all tastes including Japanese, French, Italian, Thai and Malaysian.
+With an attractive leafy streetscape, it is positioned as one of Sydney's best al fresco eat streets, with many restaurants and cafés to suit all tastes including Japanese, Italian, Asian and Mediterranean.

-Of course, Majors Bay Road Shopping Village is perfect for everyday shopping.
-From the personal service of the local butcher, pharmacy, baker and grocer, to the convenience of large supermarket, grabbing the essentials on the way home is easy.
+Majors Bay Road Shopping Village is also perfect for everyday shopping.
+From the personal service of the local butcher, pharmacy and baker, to the convenience of a large supermarket, grabbing the essentials on the way home is easy.

-While there visit the City of Canada Bay Museum featuring displays and information on our past.
+While in the main street visit the City of Canada Bay Museum featuring displays and information on our past.

 Majors Bay Road is conveniently located and within easy reach of public transport from the Sydney Central Business District, Ashfield, Burwood, Cabarita, Concord, Enfield, Five Dock and Mortlake.
 Come by car, bus, bicycle or walk.

 Conveniently located at Concord West train station, this vibrant corner is full with convenient shopping and dining choices.